emilsharkov/Set-Tracker/README.md

 # Traka

-Traka is full stack PERN web application made to record workout data for bodybuilders
+Traka is full stack PERN web application made to record workout data for bodybuilders.
+It uses Node.js as a runtime environment, Express.js on the server-side to run RESTful APIs, PostgreSQL as a database, and React.js written in TypeScript for the front-end.

 ## Requirements